doehm/survivoR/README.md

 <strong>Viewers</strong>
 </summary>

-A data frame containing the viewer information for every episode across all seasons.
-It also includes the rating and viewer share information for viewers aged 18 to 49 years of age.
+## Viewers

+Viewers is an episode level table.
+It contains the episode information such as episode title, air date, length, IMDb rating and the viewer information for every episode across all seasons.

 ``` r
 viewers |>